uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 ### Project Objective and Plan Proposal

-The objective of this work is to use the Illinois Department of Transportation (IDOT) extensive crash data to be analyzed and, finally, be used for a crash risk prediction model based on main categorical data that can be real-time updated (such as the weather/lighting/pavement conditions).
-Ideally, it could be used by navigation systems to allert drivers to adopt more cautious behavior as soon as they enter higher-risk sections.
+The objective of this project is to use the extensive crash database collected by the Illinois Department of Transportation (__IDOT__), to explore, analize and extract trends from it to allow the development of a crash risk prediction model based on its main categorical data.
+Considering that this database will keep being fed and the previous entries can also be updated (such as the weather/lighting/pavement conditions), the predictive model could potentially be used by navigation systems to encourgae drivers to adopt more cautious behavior as soon as they enter high-crash risk sections of a given road.

 The plan to be carried out will follow the basic steps described as follows: